factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/lifecycle/README.md

 # Live object lifecycle
-Factoryfx supports changing the factory structure at runtime.
+FactoryFX supports changing the factory structure at runtime.
 To customize this process a lifecycle API is provided.

 As a built-in optimization the server only executes delta update for the changed live objects.